Important Suttas Referenced:

 MN44 — The Shorter Series of Questions and Answers

-The layman Visākha asks the nun Dhammadinnā about various difficult matters, including some of the highest meditation attainments.
+The layman Visākha asks the nun Dhammadinnā about various difficult matters, including some of the highest Jhana attainments.
 The Tathagata fully endorses her answers.

 Knowledge and Vision